UMMS-Biocore/bootcamp/session1/session1.md

 	$ module avail

 If a version of a software package you want to use is not installed in our cluster.
 You can always send an email to hpcc-admins to have it installed.
+We will use these and other modules, in other sessions.

 ### Print working directory